WHSBW/theblueandwhite/cms/BlueAndWhite-ProjectDocs.md

   progress on each assignment — Write (none yet) / Open + "Draft in progress" / "Submitted ✓" / "Returned — see notes" / "Published ✓".
 Clicking an
   assignment with an existing article opens THAT article (no duplicates).
-- **Late policy:** school-day-aware late flags using the official HCPS 2026–27 calendar.
-Penalty configurable in `assets/js/late-policy-settings.js` (default **10% per school day**). **3-day lockout applies to INITIAL submissions only** (not resubmissions).
+- **Late policy (client-side only):** the Worker has NO late logic — late flags and the 10%/school-day penalty live entirely in `assets/js/late-policy-settings.js` using the official HCPS 2026–27 calendar.
+The only server-side piece is `new_due` on the extensions row. **3-day lockout applies to INITIAL submissions only** (not resubmissions).
 Effective due dates recompute when an extension is granted.
 - **Extensions:** reporter requests an extension (with a reason); adviser grants/denies.
 Adviser can also proactively override a due date from the review pane.
 Granting recomputes the effective due date for that student.
-- **Review (mandatory 4-step student review chain ⚠️ verify exact steps):** before publish, an article moves through a required multi-step student review sequence.
-Notes are a persistent, timestamped, XSS-escaped thread (author + time), shown to the reporter in full and carried across rounds. **Per-note done-checkboxes** let notes be toggled resolved.
-Return sweeps any text left in the note box into the thread; requires ≥1 note.
+- **Review (4-step progress tracker, client-side):** the reporter sees a visual 4-stage tracker driven by article status — **Rough Draft** (draft) → **Editor Review** (pending) → **Revisions** (returned) → **Published** (published) — with friendly per-stage guide text.
+This is wayfinding UX.
+The actual enforcement is **client-side in the CMS**: `publishArticle()` blocks publish with `if (!reviewNotes.length)` — an article with zero editor notes cannot be published through the UI, so **every article must go through at least one "Return with Notes" round first**.
+(The Worker itself does not independently require notes on `publish`/`art_admin`; the guard lives in the browser.
+Real- world bulletproof since only editors/advisers can authenticate a publish at all.)
+Reporters can only set draft/pending via `art_save`, and **Return also requires ≥1 note**.
+Notes are a persistent, timestamped, XSS-escaped thread (author + time), shown to the reporter in full and carried across rounds.
+  **Per-note done-checkboxes** (`note_toggle`) let notes be toggled resolved.
+  Return sweeps any text left in the note box into the thread.
 Editors can Review ANY status from All Articles, including drafts.
+The reporter's tracker also surfaces extension status (requested/granted/denied) inline.
 - **Soft edit-lock:** warn-only banner ("X opened this draft N min ago") shown in BOTH the writer and the review pane.
 It warns; it does not block.
   Simultaneous editing remains last-save-wins.